 5. Set a different picture viewer

 - Press Windows Key + I to open the Settings app.

-- When Settings app opens, navigate to Apps section.
+- When the Settings app opens, navigate to the Apps section.

 - In the left pane, click on Default apps.
 In the right pane, locate Photo viewer and click it.

 - Select an application that you want to use as a default Photo viewer.
 Many users recommend using Windows Picture Viewer, but you can also use any other application instead.